- This topic has 21 replies, 13 voices, and was last updated 1 month ago by

 hugs

-The breast from manufacturers and retailers have information on which sizes can be glued.
+The breast form manufacturers and retailers have information on which sizes can be glued.
 Above a certain point the forms get too heavy and overpower the glue.

 DeeAnn